 Soft inquiries, which are records of when your credit is checked for non-lending purposes.

 Debt charge-offs and collections, which occur when an account is unpaid for a long time and sent to a collection agency, can have a significant impact on your credit score.
+Professional credit repair companies know how to quickly delete inaccurate collections and charge-offs from credit reports.

 Closing old accounts can impact your credit history and utilization ratio.